-Slatinka -first deinstitutionalised social services home in Slovakia
+Slatinka -the first deinstitutionalised social services home in Slovakia

-The Slatinka Social Services Home is established by the Banská Bystrica Self-Governing Region.
+The Slatinka Social Services Home was established by the Banská Bystrica Self-Governing Region.
 The facility provides social services to children and adult users with mental and combined disabilities without age limitation.

 Social services have been provided in the Slatinka Social Services Home since 1951.
-From 1951 to 2012, the home is a typical institution located in a neo-Gothic manor house in Dolna Slatinka near Lučenec, about 3 kilometres away from the town of Lučenec.
-It is the first large-capacity home in Slovakia where the process of transformation, i.e., the transition from institutional to community-based social services, has been fully implemented.
+From 1951 to 2012, the home was a typical institution in a neo-Gothic manor house in Dolna Slatinka near Lučenec, about 3 kilometres from Lučenec.
+It is the first large-capacity home in Slovakia where the transformation process, i.e., the transition from institutional to community-based social services, has been fully implemented.

-In 1950 it was decided that the manor house, which had been confiscated by the state from the Hungarian bourgeois family, would be provided care for elderly people.
+In 1950, it was decided that the manor house, which had been confiscated by the state from the Hungarian bourgeois family, would provide care for older adults.
 Slatinka thus became one of the oldest institutions of its kind in Slovakia.
 The services provision began in 1951.
-Initially, the institution was set up for the elderly people.
-Manor house of course had to be renovated.
-In 1955 it was left by the elderly people because it was decided that the isolated location away from the town was not suitable for them.
+Initially, the institution was set up for the older people.
+Manor house, of course, had to be renovated.
+In 1955, it was left by the older people because it was decided that the isolated location away from the town was not suitable for them.
 A new retirement home was built in Lučenec, where they moved to.
-The manor house at Slatinka then started providing services to the first children with intellectual $disabilities. \ The \ children\ gradually\ came\ and\ went\ from\ all\ over\ Slovakia.\ In\ the\ written\ sources\ we\ can$ read what was the reason for the establishment of the institution for children with intellectual disabilities.
-"The large rooms in the manor house were not suitable for the elderly, so they moved them to Lučenec and there they established a social welfare institution for children with intellectual disabilities aged from 3 to 12 years".[26]
-The children were provided with social care by the nuns of the Satmarky order of St. Vincent.
-Sister Sapiencia recalls that when I came to Slatinka at the end of 1955 there were already 95 children in the institution.
-"At first there was no special educational activity.
+The manor house at Slatinka then started providing services to the first children with intellectual disabilities.
+The children gradually came and went from all over Slovakia.
+In the written sources, we can read the reason for establishing the institution for children with intellectual disabilities.
+"The large rooms in the manor house were not suitable for the elderly, so they moved them to Lučenec, and there they established a social welfare institution for children with intellectual disabilities aged from 3 to 12 years".[26]
+The children were provided social care by the nuns of the Satmarky order of St. Vincent.
+Sister Sapiencia recalls that when I came to Slatinka at the end of 1955, there were already 95 children in the institution.
+"At first, there was no special educational activity.
 The nurses looked after the children and supervised them.
-In the summer, the children were outdoors all day long in the designated areas, adapted for them.
+In the summer, the children were outdoors all day long in the designated areas adapted for them.
 There they played and ate ...
-The $beginnings\ were\ difficult.\ There\ was\ no\ central\ heating,\ no\ hot\ water\ in\ the\ institution.\ There\ were\ 7$ nurses for every 95 children in the institution.
-Later the idea came that healthier children should be brought up, their motor skills and memory should be developed.
+The beginnings were difficult.
+There was no central heating or hot water in the institution.
+There were 7 nurses for every 95 children in the institution.
+Later, the idea came that healthier children should be brought up, and their motor skills and memory should be developed.
 So, two educational groups were created. ...
-They tried to develop speech in the children by poems, repetitive movements, short performances.
-There were exhibitions of handicrafts, performances, the institutes competed.
-Often it was the children from Slatinka who won the first place..."
+They tried to develop speech in the children through poems, repetitive movements, and short performances.
+There were exhibitions of handicrafts performances, and the institutes competed.
+The children from Slatinka often won first place..."
 [26] The sisters worked there until 1988 when they left for the Charity House in Vríck".